Hide Takaki

 Research Content

-(3) During his master’s and doctoral studies, he worked in the same laboratory on metal oxides that exhibit a color change phenomenon when irradiated with light.
-This phenomenon is called photochromism. he started with the preparation of metal oxides that stably exhibit photochromism, analyzed the metal oxides, and considered the mechanism of photochromism (H. Takaki, S. Inoue, Y. Matsumura, Requirements for photochromism in double-layer metal oxide films, Chem.
-Phys.
-Lett.
-732, 136620 (2019)).
-Samples were prepared by sputtering or spin-coating method and analyzed by scanning electron microscope (SEM), X-ray diffraction (XRD), X-ray photoelectron spectroscopy (XPS), and Rutherford backscattering spectroscopy (RBS). he also explored the potential use of metal oxides exhibiting photochromism as batteries. he also studied the ozone-induced coloration of nickel oxide films.
+(2) He also worked on metal oxides that change color when irradiated with light.
+This phenomenon is called photochromism.
+He prepared metal oxides that stably exhibit photochromism, analyzed the metal oxides, and considered the mechanism of photochromism [1, 2].
+Samples were prepared by sputtering or spin-coating method and analyzed by scanning electron microscope (SEM), X-ray diffraction (XRD), X-ray photoelectron spectroscopy (XPS), and Rutherford backscattering spectroscopy (RBS).
+He also explored the potential use of metal oxides exhibiting photochromism as batteries and studied the ozone-induced coloration of nickel oxide films [3].